wdi-sg/google-shopping-node/readme.md

 Using the google shoping data used before (also included in this repository) create some useful functions to answer the following questions.

-**REMEMBER:** data should be passed in to the function as arguments and out as a return value.
-DO NOT access/modify variables defined outside of the function.
+**REMEMBER:** All functions should take input (data passed into the function as arguments) and give output (using the return keyword).

+Functions SHOULD NOT access/modify variables defined outside of the function.

 ## Getting Started